-How Should You Apply Heat Therapy?
+How To Apply Heat Therapy?

 The heat used should be warm and not hot.
 How to go about heat therapy depends on the extent of your pain.
 For mild inflammation, a session of no more than 20 minutes should suffice.
 However, if the pain is severe, it is recommended that you spend a longer period per session.

 Hence, a session for acute pain can last for as much as two hours for effective treatment.
 The sessions should be repeated time and again on a frequent basis.
 You can even go through as many as five sessions in a day.
-The more the sessions, the more the relief you get.
+The more sessions, the more relief you get.

 To carry out heat therapy, you can make use of warm water bottles, heated gel packs or handkerchiefs dipped in warm water for moist heat.
 It is now common for people to make use of electric heating pads.
 However, do ensure that you make use of a device that is safe for your body.
 As a precaution, avoid direct contact between your skin and the heating device.

-Where Should You Apply the Heat?
+Where Should You Apply Heat Therapy?

 It is quite logical to apply the heat to the point where you feel the pain.
 However, since sciatica is a symptom of a medical condition to the sciatic nerve, it may also make sense for you to apply heat to your lower back where the sciatic nerve originates.

-Is Heat Therapy Ideal For You?
+Is Heat Therapy Right For You?